campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-08-05-18-36-36
+- Updated xan.js.js function xanDoJS case 'jsHTMLSet' to rehydrate script tags.
+- Fixed Bug where Pickers would not set in a Portal.
+Item above fixed it.

 2025-08-05-15-36-47
 - Updated ProjectsTasks to included a User Picker.
 Need to finish.
 - Found a bug that is repeating Portal Pickers repeating its contents.